DataTig/DataTig/docs/reference/site-configuration.rst

 * `end` (optional, defaults to `end`) - the field name to use to look up the end date of the event.
 * `summary` (optional, defaults to `summary`) - the field name to use to look up the summary title of the event.
 * `id` (optional, defaults to `{{type_id}}_{{record_id}}@example.com`) - the template to use to create an id for each event.

+Field names given should not be of one of the list types.

 `ids` of each event should be defined to be unique in each calendar, and the following place holders can be used: